Phonics Blog

 Three months later she was able to sit on the other side of the room.

-As time passed, with Ben's increasing phonics literacy, his shaking reduced to a minor tremor and he began to speak directly to me.
+As time passed, his shaking reduced to a minor tremor and he began to speak directly to me.
 After several reading sessions, disguised as phonics fun, Ben agreed to attempt to read a book.

 With his mother close at hand, Ben broke through an enormous barrier of fear.